Happy New Year

 If you are unsure about what expenses you can claim for in your occupation have a look at the updated ‘what deductions can you claim’ page on our website or organise a time to speak with one of our accountants on the phone or via Skype.

 If you know of anyone who might find any of the information in this email useful, please feel free to forward it on to them.
-And don’t forget to tell them to mention your name if they become a client so you both benefit from our $25 thank you this year.

 Thanks for your support over the last year and as always, if you have any tax related questions, please just ask.
 We look forward to catching up with you over the next few months.